df15h-moddable/df15h-creation-engine/README.md

 Q: Is all my material related to these games here?

 A: No. Only stuff I would find publicly useful myself, in a logically organized format.
-Material not matching those criteria is in `df15h-ce-private`.
+Material not matching that intent is in `df15h-ce-private`.

 Q: Are there any modlists or load orders here?